dosbox-staging/dosbox-staging/CONTRIBUTING.md

   Imported-from: <url-or-specific-identifier>
   ```

-For an example of a commit, that followed all of these rules, see:
+For an example of a commit that followed all of these rules, see commit [ffe3c5ab](https://github.com/dosbox-staging/dosbox-staging/commit/ffe3c5ab7fb5e28bae78f07ea987904f391a7cf8):

     $ git log -1 ffe3c5ab7fb5e28bae78f07ea987904f391a7cf8